In 1967 Judi Dyelle

 and England.

-produces is wheel thrown, using a porcelain clay that she makes
+produces is wheel thrown, using a translucent porcelain clay.
+It is

-are pierced, cut or textured before glazing.
-Her extensive study
+cut or textured before glazing.
+Her extensive study and love of

-and love of Oriental ceramics can be seen in the variety of forms
+Oriental ceramics can be seen in the variety of forms and glazes

-and glazes that she has developed.
-She also enjoys using low
+that she has developed.
+She also enjoys using low temperature local

-temperature local clays as the base for several of her metallic
+clays as slip glazes and as the base for several of her metallic

 glazes.